bbauska/W3Cx-5of5/README.md

 <h3 id="ch3-3-4">3.3.4 Using the webcam</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-It\'s very easy to use the getUserMedia API for accessing the webcam.
+It&apos;s very easy to use the getUserMedia API for accessing the webcam.

 Here is a version that should work on any recent browser except Apple Safari (which still does not support this API).
 Note that for security